-Option 2: Construct a New Substation on the Existing Property and Replace the Bulk Transformers with Transformers (Daniel Substation)
+Option 2: Construct a New Substation on the Existing Property and Replace the Bulk Transformers with Two 44.8 MVA Transformers (Daniel Substation)

 A new substation will be constructed on the existing property, adjacent to the current Webster and NHEC Webster Substations.
-The existing Webster Substation will be utilized as a transmission yard with transformers.
+The existing Webster Substation will be utilized as a transmission yard with two new 115 - 34.5 kV, 44.8 MVA transformers.
 A 34.5 kV bus and switching yard will be added at the new site, Daniel substation, and the old bulk substation transformers will be retired.